 Heil PR40 Dynamic Studio Recording Microphone Review

-The Heil PR40 is a dynamic microphone that’s designed for use with kick drums, guitar cabs, vocals and much more.
-Given its extended low-end response and physical attributes, this model has a lot to offer in terms of sound and recording quality.
+The Heil PR40 is a dynamic microphone designed with kick drums, guitar cabs, and vocals.
+Given its extended low-end response and physical attributes, this model offers a lot in sound and recording quality.

-Most engineers are familiar with Heil but tend to steer clear of their products in a professional environment because their mics simply don’t offer the type of range and overall quality that’s essential when laying down tracks.
-But the PR40 received so much buzz and consumer feedback that we just had to dig a little deeper in order to find out if it has what it takes to make it, or if it’s just another mic to save as a backup.
+Most engineers are familiar with Heil but tend to steer clear of their products in a professional environment because their mics don’t offer the range and overall quality essential when laying down tracks.
+But the PR40 received so much buzz and consumer feedback that we just had to dig deeper to find out if it has what it takes to make it or just another mic to save as a backup.

 Let’s find out.